Helium6CRES/Sideband_Classification/README.md

 To use the code, Sideband_Classification requires a path to the clustered data, and expected frequency ranges for each of the fields included in the data, as well as a a number of points to check for each track.

-1. Run the script 'Sideband_Classification
+1. Run the script 'Sideband_Classification'
-2. Input absolute data path
+2. Input absolute data path (no commas)
-3. Input axial frequency minimums for each field
+3. Input axial frequency minimums for each field (MHz, separated by spaces)
-4. Input axial frequency maximums for each field
+4. Input axial frequency maximums for each field (MHz, separated by spaces)
 5. Input a number of points to check for each track

 Note: Increasing the number of points to check will increase accuracy, but also runtime.

 An example to demonstrate the usage of Sideband_Classification is as follows, where the quotes are the user input:

 ##
 Absolute Data Path: "D:\Sidebands\events.csv"
 Input frequency ranges for the detected fields [0.75, 1.0, 1.25, 1.5, 1.75, 2.0, 2.25, 2.5, 2.75, 3.0, 3.25]